es-analysis/plato/README.md

 ## Release History

+  - 1.6.0 Support es6 by updating eslint and using fork of escomplex
   - 1.3.0 Merged 107,130,128,119,114.
 Numerous bug fixed.
     - Minor bumped for changes to parsing of files passed.
 Technically a breaking change but effectively a bug fix + feature so bumping minor.
   - 1.2.1 Bumping versions for jshint and lodash